Last Update: September 12, 2018

 Diamondback Clutch Line (Women’s)

-The Diamondback Clutch line used to have two models, but only one is offered at this moment – Clutch 1 and it costs around $1,500.
+The Diamondback Clutch line used to have two models, but only one is offered at this moment – Clutch 1.
 This FS bike is built as women-specific and it will feel best in the hands of a well-rounded cyclist riding on machine-built and backcountry trails.

 The selling point on this model is the RockShox Yari fork with 150mm of travel, as well as the RockShox Monarch 200x57mm rear shock.
 Together, these will provide the smoothest ride you’ve ever had and plenty of stability and precision.